-Do we really need yet another article about “X words to stop using in sales?”
+Do we really need yet another article about “X sales words to avoid”

 Yes – here’s why.

 This is the first of those articles to have data behind it (that I know of).